shiroyasha/blog-source/source/posts/2017-11-18-selecting-for-share-and-update-in-postgresql.html.md

 ## Safely Creating Related Records With Select for Share

 A weaker form of `select for update` is the `select for share` query.
-It is ideal for ensuring referential integrity when creating child records for a parent.
+It is an ideal for ensuring referential integrity when creating child records for a parent.

 Let's use the users and purchases tables to demonstrate a use case for the